google/asylo/asylo/examples/grpc_server/README.md

 #### Driver setting definitions

-The driver defines two flags and a `constexpr` string to hold the information it
+The driver defines three flags and a `constexpr` string to hold the information it needs:
-needs:

 ```cpp
 DEFINE_string(enclave_path, "", "Path to enclave to load");